noor123tahir-del/tech-landing4/README.md

 # Tech Landing Page

-A responsive SaaS landing page built with **HTML, CSS, and JavaScript** as part of the Elevvo Pathways frontend internship.
+A responsive SaaS landing page built with **HTML, CSS and JavaScript** as part of the Elevvo Pathways frontend internship.

 ## Features
 - Hero section with SaaS-style product graphic